vik-y/mongodump-s3/README.md

 - `BACKUP_NAME` - Default is `$(date -u +%Y-%m-%d_%H-%M-%S)_UTC.gz`.
 If set this is the name of the backup file.
 Useful when using s3 versioning.
 (Remember to place .gz extension on your filename)
 - `EXTRA_OPTIONS` - Default not set.
 - `SLACK_URI` - Default not set.
 Sends a curl notification to the Slack Incoming Webhook.

+## Development Plans

+Features to be implemented
+- [ ] kubernetes yaml files and examples
+- [ ] Update CI to push images to docker hub
+- [ ] Improve tests to cover more scenarios

 ## Troubleshoot